hithesh111/Hith100/README.md

 <b>Day 28 - Neural Networks and Deep Learning W4 </b><br>
 <i>30th December</i></br>
-Watched some videos from Hyperparameter Tuning, Regularization and Optimization course which is Part 2 of Coursera Deep Learning Specialization on Youtube.
-Week 1 <br>
+Watched some videos from Week 1 of Hyperparameter Tuning, Regularization and Optimization course which is Part 2 of Coursera Deep Learning Specialization on Youtube<br>
 More: https://hitheshai.blogspot.com/2019/12/100-days-challenge-day-28-hyperparameter-tuning-regularization-and-optimization-week-1-part-1.html